nxltm/rotv/README.md

 ## Thanks

-To those here, thank you for checking out my book and giving it a read.
-I hope you enjoyed

-This project is dedicated to Dad who always helped me expand my imagination and gifted me things even though I often take them for granted.
-I also express my gratitude to him for supporting me throughout the years as I am writing this story during one of the most foreboding phases of my personal life.
+This project is dedicated to Dad who always helped me expand my imagination and shown his support for me as I am writing this story and serving in the army.

-And to those who showed if not the same support to and constantly believed in me: @YuneShiun, @Emogakuu, @Astrodart, @DaftMindless, @ArtdipityX and many others, if not just chatting about life or the what we loved to do.

-This book would never have been created if not for hours of both of us fantasizing and brainstorming ideas together and always believing in me even through the storm.
+This book would never have been created if not for the times both of us fantasized and brainstormed ideas together, and for always believing in me even through the storm.

-God bless.
+And to those whom I met online through Discord or my socials, and who constantly believed in me: @ArtdipityX, @YuneShiun, @Astrodart, @DaftMindless, @Emogakuu and many others.

+God bless, and thank you all.